Ally Bank is the consumer banking division of Ally Financial, a Detroit-based company that ranks among the largest financial institutions in the US.

 Ally Bank Online Savings Account

-Online Savings is a no-fee, high-yield savings account (HYSA) that currently earns interest at 3.60% APY no matter what your total balance is.
+Online Savings is a no-fee, high-yield savings account (HYSA) that currently earns interest at 3.80% APY no matter your balance.

-The account comes with a modern digital platform that helps you develop positive personal finance habits.
+The account has a modern digital platform that helps you develop positive personal finance habits.
 Using boosters, you can easily customize recurring transfers from your checking account to “boost” your savings account.

-Ally also helps to make small additions to your savings that add up over time with RoundUps and Surprise Savings.
+Ally also helps to make small additions to your savings over time with RoundUps and Surprise Savings.

-RoundUps round every debit card transaction to the nearest dollar and drops the remainder in your savings.
+RoundUps rounds up your debit card transaction to the nearest dollar and drops the remainder in your savings.

-Surprise Savings analyzes your checking balance and spending habits to identify safe-to-save money that it then automatically transfers to your savings account.
+Surprise Savings analyzes your checking balance and spending habits to identify safe-to-save money and automatically transfers the funds to your savings account.

 Ally Bank Money Market Account